bianchi-ed/discord.js-bot-model/README.md

 ![image](https://github.com/chromeosenjoyer/boten-anna/assets/134458207/62f2ab5e-b0bf-4866-ae55-a8ed2e292196)

 **Important:** Everytime you change or create a new command for your bot you should run the script **"deploy-commands.js"** to make sure your command will execute the most recent instruction.
+It is recommended to create a new script to deploy your commands globally.